Leverage Enhanced Endpoint Telemetry Data

 ---|---|---|

-hostname | Hostname of the endpoint running the process | All |
+hostname | The hostname of the endpoint running the process. | All |

-dns_domain | Domain of the endpoint running the process | All |
+dns_domain | The domain of the endpoint running the process. | All |

-os_type | Endpoint operating system | All |
+os_type | The endpoint’s operating system. | All |

-r7_hostid | Rapid7 Host ID | All |
+r7_hostid | The Rapid7 Host ID. | All |

-process | All data related to the captured process | All |
+process | All data related to the captured process. | All |

-parent_process | All data related to the process that spawned the started process | All |
+parent_process | All data related to the process that spawned the started process. | All |

 env_vars | This object shows the environment variables when the process and its parent were launched.
 The parent value is listed only if it differs from the process value.
 The process value can be used to find processes that made changes to environment variables prior to launching a child process.
-If the env_vars of a process is null and the parent process includes environment variables, we will populate this with the parent’s environment variables. | Windows |
+If the env_vars of a process is null and the parent process includes environment variables, InsightIDR populates env_vars with the parent’s environment variables. | Windows |

-duplicated_events | This represents the count of identical events that occurred in a process.
-This is populated only if we see similar process events. | Linux |
+duplicated_events | The count of identical events that occurred in a process.
+This key is populated only if InsightIDR sees similar process events. | Linux |

 Process Details